 Close the entry with a board and cover it with mud so you keep all the heat in.
 If you look after this oven, it’ll last you several weeks!

 DIY Oven Without a Bank

-If you don’t have a bank to build the bread oven in, you can build a good oven on level ground also.
-I’ve put the same illustration on here again, because we’ll refer to figure 34.
+In the case you don’t have a bank to build the bread oven in, you can build a good oven on level ground also.
+I’ve put the same illustration on here again because we’ll refer to figure 34 this time.

 If you have a barrel, use it.
-If you don’t have a barrel, use twigs of willow stuck into the ground, and bent over to form a mould.
+If you don’t have a barrel, use twigs of willow stuck into the ground and bent over to form a mold.

 Over the barrel or willow mold, plaster a stiff mortar made of mud, starting at the base.

 Fair warning: building stone stoves like these requires a bit of patience, if not practice.

 Lay the mortar onto the barrel, applying it onto the surface about 6 inches thick.
 Leave the barrel and plaster to dry for one to two days before moving on.

 Once the barrel/mortar are nearly dry, cut a door at one end and a flue on the other end.

 If you don’t have a piece of stove pipe handy, you can build a small mud chimney to increase draught.
 In the case you used a barrel for creating your mold, you can burn it out without hurting your oven.